-At Mexborough St John the Baptist, we intend to have a highly motivating and stimulating curriculum which encourages children to become:
+At Mexborough St John the Baptist we value all of God’s children, creating an inclusive environment that helps all to flourish.
+Our motivating and stimulating curriculum encourages children to become:

-There is a clear rationale behind our curriculum and careful thought and planning has gone into each of our areas of learning to allow for concept progression.
-Each subject focuses on the key knowledge and skills that we believe our children need to thrive.
-Progression maps and knowledge organisers are used in each subject to set out the knowledge to be taught at each phase and ensure that these are revisited and built upon across school.
+There is a clear rationale behind our curriculum, and careful thought and planning has gone into each of our areas of learning.
+Clear content sequencing, progression maps and knowledge organisers are used in each subject to set out the knowledge to be taught at each phase.

 It is essential that children remember the knowledge that they have been taught so that learning ‘sticks’ in order for them to understand new knowledge, make learning links and apply this in different contexts.
 The core skills of recall, understand, connect and apply are used to drive this.

-The curriculum is the driver in which we are able to implement the school's values of love, respect, hope, create, experience, enjoy and succeed as children of God.
-The impact of our curriculum will be seen in not only in measurable attainment and progress but that St John the Baptist Primary School creates polite, well-mannered caring members of our school community who understand and respect everybody’s differences and needs.
+The impact of our curriculum will be seen not only in measurable attainment and progress but that St John the Baptist Primary School creates polite, well-mannered caring members of our school community who understand and respect everybody’s differences and needs.

 1. Myatt, M. (2020) Back on Track, fewer things, greater depth.

 Reference to Willingham, DT.
 (2010) ‘the unifying ideas of discipline’- Daniel Willingham argues that pupils should learn the concepts that come up again and again.